De Havilland Sea Vixen: Design

 The fuselage comprises several sections, the principal being the one-piece central and stub-wing assembly section.
 The front fuselage, composed of the pressurised cabin, the airbrake below the pressure flooring and the radar compartment, and its hinged radome are mounted upon four attachments on the forward face of the front spar.
 Various electrical compartments are located aft of the front spar, above the wing, which are accessible through hatches.
 The engines are installed within the main fuselage aft of the main box; they could be removed from the fuselage for servicing via detachable panels on the upper fuselage surface.
 Sections of the fuselage skin were chemically milled while other parts were machine milled.
 The powered folding wing made use of a pair of wing-fold joints which involved a total of six main attachment points.

 The Sea Vixen had a crew of two, a pilot and a radar operator.
 The pilot's canopy was offset to the left-hand side of the fuselage, while the radar operator sat to the right completely within the fuselage, the latter gaining access to his position through a flush-fitting top hatch, nicknamed the "Coal Hole".
 The observer's position was darkened and located deeper down into the fuselage, improving the visibility of the radar imagery.
 Both positions were fitted with fully automated height adjustable Martin-Baker Mk.4 ejector seats, which were capable of being deployed under a range of conditions and circumstances, including the aircraft being submerged in water.
 Each crew member had a single centralised service connector comprising circuits that served ventilated g-suits as well as controls for humidity and temperature for crew comfort.
+The windscreen of the pilot's canopy had a 'knife edge' positioned in center for rain and weather shedding.

 The flying controls of the Sea Vixen were relatively complex with a fully powered tailplane, ailerons, and rudder; these controls remained usable even in the absence of electrical power, such as in the event of a double engine failure.
 Actuation of the powered flight control surfaces was provided by a pair of independent hydraulic systems and typically featured variable gearing of control movements over differing speeds.
 An intricate three-section flap arrangement was employed, partially due to the nature of the wing's geometry.
 The navigation, flight instrumentation and communications equipment included ground and air position indicators, a reference gyro, an autopilot capable of maintaining altitude and speed as well as yaw and pitch damping, tactical air navigation system (TACAN), and ultra high frequency (UHF) radio system.